bradleyeckert/hermes/docs/hermes.md

 `void (*hermes_plainFn)(const uint8_t *src, uint8_t *ack);` is the workhorse of `hermes`.
 It accepts a plaintext message in the form of a u16-counted string.
 That means the first two bytes form a little-endian byte count and the rest is that many bytes.

 An ACK packet is returned to the sender to verify it was received.
 The ACK is encrypted and signed, as is NACK.
 A return message can be added to the ACK by placing a u16-counted response in `*ack`.

+## Legal considerations

+Cybersecurity is meant to protect devices and data from tampering, not give IoT manufacturers God-like powers.
+Unfortunately, the two overlap.
+Any application that uses Hermes should make private data inaccessible to the manufacturer.
+There are laws that address this:

+- The GDPR, applicable in Europe
+- The "Internet of Things Cybersecurity Improvement Act of 2020" in the US
+- The Cybersecurity Law of the People's Republic of China
+- Internet of Things (IoT) Security and Safety Framework in Japan
+- The Personal Information Protection and Electronic Documents Act (PIPEDA) in Canada

+### The key-escrow problem

+The use of pre-shared keys puts the onus of key secrecy on the manufacturer.
+Whoever is trusted with the family jewels must not allow copies of them to get out into the wild.
+Otherwise, the affected devices would need re-keying.

+In the context of UART encryption, PKE is an option if the public keys are whitelisted.
+For example, the device can be hardwired to accept only the host's public key.
+No other hosts can spoof the device.
+This requires the host to be ultra-secure with its private key, so it has the same secrecy problem.

+Pre-shared keys are generated at provisioning, which is the same time the device's MCU is loaded with firmware.
+A utility generates random keys and merges them into the firmware image just before JTAG programming.
+It also saves them to a database.
+Such activity must be done in a secure location that protects the keys.